 The right carrier is the difference between enjoying your hike, or it being a literal pain in your neck.
 When my baby was six months, old, we traveled to Japan with him using only an Artipoppe carrier.
 Although I love this carrier, it was not appropriate for all day every day.
 He was over 20lbs at that point, and it hurt after a while.

 Putting on the Osprey Poco LT in Zion National Park when he was 7 months old was like a breath of fresh air.
 Like a backpacking backpack, a baby carrier that is designed specifically for hiking is going to have a metal frame, some storage space, a comfortable spot for your baby, and adjustable straps meant to distribute the weight much more evenly across your upper body.
 It should feel much more comfortable than a standard carrier, though it’s bulkier, too.
-I’m convinced ours is the best one for the size, which is small enough to fly with.
+I’m convinced ours is the best one for the size, which is small enough to fly with, but I love the Deuter Kid Comfort Pro for its baby pillow.
 Read my Osprey Poco LT review for more.

 4. What to Dress Your Baby In